Author Archives: Cassidy White

 As fuel prices are on the rise, so is the cost of purchasing a bucket truck.
 In response, the truck is evolving, again, to be greener.
 This evolution will not only be kinder to the environment, but also allow the saving of operational costs.
 This new design will prompt the smaller size of the bucket truck making it more compact.

 Here at Custom Truck One Source, we offer a wide range of bucket trucks.
-If you are interested in purchasing or renting a truck, please contact us today and our team will help you navigate the proper equipment for your next job site.
+If you are interested in purchasing or renting a bucket truck, please contact us today and our team will help you navigate the proper equipment for your next job site.

 Sources: